atharaq/atharaq.github.io/computability/lesson15.md

 ## $\mathbb{Q}$

-Our proof that the integers are countably infinite boils down to this fact: we can list all integers in an *infinite sequence*, such that each integer shows up at some *finite* position (and shows up exactly once).
-We list the integers as $0, -1, 1, -2, 2, -3, 3, -4, 4, \ldots$ The rule we gave above turns this from an "infinite sequence" into an explicit function $h : \mathbb{N} \to \mathbb{Z}$, but the actual rule is not so important as the fact that there is a way to list these numbers out.
+The fact that the integers are countably infinite boils down to this fact: we can list all integers in an *infinite sequence*, such that each integer shows up at some *finite* position (and shows up exactly once).
+We list the integers as $0, -1, 1, -2, 2, -3, 3, -4, 4, \ldots$ We could turn this "infinite sequence" into an explicit function $h : \mathbb{N} \to \mathbb{Z}$, but the actual rule is not so important as the fact that there is a way to list these numbers out.

 The caveat here that each integers shows up at a finite position is important.
 The listing $0, 1, 2, 3, \ldots, -1, -2, -3, -4, \ldots$ is not a valid "infinite sequence" in this sense.
 At which position does $-2$ show up?